Undergrid/abscli/README.md

 ### Features

-- List libraries, collections, series, genres and books with a simple filtering option.
+- List libraries, collections, series, genres, and books with a simple filtering option.

 - Powerful search feature for books